quintype/documentation/source/includes/metype/_public_api_documentation.md

 }
 ```

 This endpoint is used to get all pages of account with filter and sorting.
-For filtering you can use `time_unit` argument for getting last number of data.
+You can use `time_unit` and `time_unit_magnitude` for filtering data.
+For instance, `time_unit` value is "day" and `time_unit_magnitude` value is "1", it will find pages which are created within last 1 day. if `time_unit` value is "day" and `time_unit_magnitude` value is 5, it will find pages which are created within last 5 days.

 |key|type|description|
 |--|--|--|